-The Artifactory Crowd Integration allows you to delegate authentication requests to Atlassian Crowd, use authenticated Crowd users and have Artifactory participate in a transparent SSO environment managed by Crowd.
+The integration between Artifactory and Crowd allows you to delegate authentication requests to Atlassian Crowd, use authenticated Crowd users and have Artifactory participate in a transparent SSO environment managed by Crowd.

-In addition, Artifactory Crowd Integration allows the use of JIRA User Server as an authentication server, but without support of SSO.
+In addition, this integration allows the use of JIRA User Server as an authentication server, but without support of SSO.

 |Crowd Server URL||The full URL of the Crowd server to use.|

 |Crowd Application Name||The application name configured for Artifactory in Crowd.|

 |Crowd Application Password||The application password configured for Artifactory in Crowd.|